Published: April 2nd, 2023 by Chris McGrath

 - Third Party Provided HSAs aren't the best idea for initial contributions to an HSA for 2 reasons.
 First contributing from your checking account means the pre-tax advantage would come in the form of a tax refund, that implies missing out on time to grow in the stock market.
 Second, you'll only get a partial tax refund, because if you go this route you'll be required to pay FICA taxes (if the original contributions go through a Third Party HSA).
 In other words, Third Party HSAs, are not as tax-advantaged as Employer Provided HSAs (at least in terms of original contribution, they are equivalent in rollover scenarios.)

-- Third Party Provided HSAs make the most sense when you treat them similar to a Rollover IRA.
-Let's say you have an HSA with Employer A then switch jobs to Employer B. You'll gain the best tax advantage for new contributions by using Employer B's provided HSA; However, when it comes to your old HSA established through Employer A, you now have a choice of rolling it over into Employer B's HSA or rolling it over into a Third Party Provided HSA.
+- Let's say you have an HSA with Employer A then switch jobs to Employer B. You'll gain the best tax advantage for new contributions by using Employer B's provided HSA; However, when it comes to your old HSA established through Employer A, you now have a choice of rolling it over into Employer B's HSA or rolling it over into a Third Party Provided HSA.
 In this case, it makes more sense to roll over the existing account into a Third Party Provided HSA, as it's possible to find one with more investment options and cheaper fees.
 Also, you'll have already received the tax benefits since the initial contributions were done through Employer A.